 The answer is “yes” IF the dog owner is liable under current Maryland law.
 However, the laws are complex, location-specific, and are constantly evolving.
-Sometimes the owner is not liable unless there is proof that his or dog has previously bitten another person.
+Sometimes the owner is not liable for a dog bite unless there is proof that his or dog has previously bitten another person.
 This is sometimes referred to as the “One bite rule.”
 Recent changes in Maryland laws now impose strict liability unless the owner can prove that he neither knew nor should have known that the dog was vicious or was dangerous.
 Recent changes also provide that pure breed pit bulls are automatically considered to be dangerous animals.

 So what is a dangerous dog?

-MD Code, Criminal Law, § 10-619 defines a “Dangerous dog” (a) “a dog that:(i) without provocation has killed or inflicted severe injury on a person; or (ii) is determined by the appropriate unit of a county or municipal corporation under subsection (c) of this section to be a potentially dangerous dog and, after the determination is made: 1. bites a person; 2. when not on its owner’s real property, kills or inflicts severe injury on a domestic animal; or 3. attacks without provocation.
+MD Code, Criminal Law, § 10-619 defines a “Dangerous dog” (a) “a dog that:(i) without provocation has killed or inflicted severe injury on a person, or (ii) is determined by the appropriate unit of a county or municipal corporation under subsection (c) of this section to be a potentially dangerous dog and, after the determination is made: 1. bites a person; 2. when not on its owner’s real property, kills or inflicts severe injury on a domestic animal; or 3. attacks without provocation.

-Dog owners can also be liable for injuries if the Court finds that they were negligent towards the person injured.
-Negligence can arise from the violation of an existing law, such as a leash law, that was intended to protect the person injured.
+Dog owners can also be liable for dog bite injuries if the Court finds that they were negligent towards the person injured.
+Negligence can arise from the violation of existing law, such as a leash law, that was intended to protect the person injured.
 The injured person must prove that the dog’s owner had a duty to use reasonable care and failed to do so.
 A good example would be where a dog owner failed to secure his dog on a leash allowing the dog to run at large in violation of a leash law and the dog injured a person.

 What can a person who was injured by a dog claim?
 They can make a claim for economic loses including; medical bills, loss of income from employment, and damage to their property.
-They can also collect for; the physical pain they endured, scaring and disfigurement, physical impairment, loss of future earnings, and the impact on their marriage.
+They can also collect for; the physical pain they endured, scarring and disfigurement, physical impairment, loss of future earnings, and the impact on their marriage.

 Should you bring a dog bite case to court in Maryland you should be aware that you will bear the burden of proof and that Maryland has adopted “contributory negligence”.
-Contributory negligence provides that a party bringing suit who is responsible 1/10 or less of a percent for the injuries suffered cannot receive any compensation.
+Contributory negligence provides that a party bringing suit who is responsible for 1/10 or less of a percent for the dog bite injuries suffered cannot receive any compensation.
 As you can imagine this can result in some very harsh results for the plaintiff.

 What Should You Do If a Dog Bites You?

 Obtain the dog’s name, the owner’s name, address, and phone number.
-Also try to get any information you can about whether or not the dog has had its rabies shots.
+Also, try to get any information you can about whether or not the dog has had its rabies shots.